andyprasetya/MEA592_WebGIS_Leaflet/from_grass_to_leaflet_assignment.rst

     r.proj input=elev_2008_1m location=nc_with_JR_2 mapset=Jockeys_Ridge

-The export to PNG image is best done by ``r.out.png`` which uses the current computation region.
+The export to PNG image is best done by ``r.out.png`` which uses the current computational region.
 The ``-t`` flag ensures that the NULL cells will be transparent.

 ::